TraderStatus.com __________ AM I A TRADER?

 • start-up and organizational costs (paid after 10/22/04)

-• this deduction is only allowed if tax return is not filed late
+• election is only allowed if tax return is not filed late

 • dedicated telephone usage and long distance